weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ## The Dockerfile ##

-We have also included the Dockerfile we used for creating the `fintanr/weave-gs-simple-hw` docker image in our repo.
-While this is a very simple example it demonstrates how easy it is to create docker images.
+We have also included the Dockerfile we used for creating the `fintanr/weave-gs-simple-hw` Docker image in our repo.
+While this is a very simple example it demonstrates how easy it is to create Docker images.

 ```
 MAINTAINER    fintan@weave.works